 Part 2: Negotiating Your Medical Bills

-In Part 1: Understanding Your Medical Bills, we provided background on how dangerously out-of-control medical costs have become, and walked through typical medical documents from hospitals and insurance providers to help you understand exactly what you’re being charged for — and why.
+In Part 1 of “How to Lower Your Medical Bills; The Ultimate Guide”, we provided background on how dangerously out-of-control medical costs have become, and walked through typical medical documents from hospitals and insurance providers to help you understand exactly what you’re being charged for — and why.

-Now we’ll dive into the process of negotiating your medical bills.
-That process starts with gathering ALL of the right information, then recognizing problems that might be relevant to your specific case.
+Now, in Part 2 of the ultimate guide, we’ll dive into the process of negotiating your medical bills.
+When learning how to negotiate medical bills, the process starts with gathering all of the right information, then recognizing problems that might be relevant to your specific case.
 Finally, we’ll guide you through what you can do to help reduce those bills.

 There is no one-size-fits-all approach to appealing — and lowering — an exorbitant medical bill.
 While there are some standards around terminology and paperwork, hospitals and insurance companies tend to phrase or present things differently, often causing confusion (which may, in fact, be the point).
 For example, what the hospital bill calls the “insurance adjustment” may be referred to as the “plan discount” on your insurance company’s Explanation of Benefits.
 As we laid out in Part 1 of this guide, understanding those nuances is key to taking the next steps.

-In order to start negotiating your hospital bill, you need to dig deeper into why you’ve been billed a certain way.
+In order to start negotiating hospital bills, you need to dig deeper into why you’ve been billed a certain way.
 In other words, what particular issue (or issues) can you identify, whether it seems like price-gouging or an unexpected insurance denial?

 In this part, we’ll identify the possible issues with your bill, dividing them into 4 buckets — Price-Gouging, Insurance Denial, Balance Billing, and Billing Errors — and providing detailed descriptions of each scenario and how to prepare for negotiating the bill.
 (Note: these buckets may seem dense and overly detailed.
 We’re trying to provide as much information as possible, as clearly as possible, so read carefully.)

-Finally, we’ll help you apply that knowledge to the actual negotiation.
+Finally, we’ll help you apply that knowledge to the actual medical bill negotiation.

-We recommend following this 3-step process, which has led to significant bill reductions for our clients:
+We recommend following this 3-step process for negotiating medical bills, which has led to significant bill reductions for our clients:

 (always more complex than it sounds)